dolph/relish/README.md

 Relish: Python Object Serialization
 ===================================

-Serialize attributes of your python objects into tasty (human-readable) formats.
+Serialize your python objects into tasty (human-readable) formats.

 - Serialize your python object models to/from JSON, YAML or XML.
 - Customize the appearance of the serialized data, e.g. for RESTful consumption.